Cooper Adams Secure Reservation Agreements

 2. How much does it cost?

 Both the buyer and the seller pay a Reservation Fee typically £250 + vat. (£300 inc vat) This total fee of £600 can be split (£300 each) or one side pay the total.
-This upfront fee is like an insurance premium and goes to Gazeal (they are the company who organise this for us) This secures a £2,000 commitment to you, both from each other, to be reclaimed from the defaulting party.
+This secures a £2,000 commitment to you both from each other this compensation payment is paid 50% to the innocent party and 50% to the selling agent. .
 The reservation fee and commitment can vary.
 This amount represents the minimum fee and level of commitment.